apoorvreddy/Glorfindel/README.md

 # Glorfindel

-The Glorfindel project aims to provide sentence similarity measures and fast semantic search for English sentences.
+The Glorfindel project aims:

+1) to provide sentence similarity measures.

+2) fast semantic search for English sentences.
 This project will incorporate sophisticated similarity measures like Dependency Tree Kernels, Semantic LSA, and ConvNet based phrasal similarity measures.

+3) Dependency Tree patterns based exploration of text corpora.

 Glorfindel will rely on open corpora like WordNet and Paraphrase data from MSR and Paraphrase.org.